xxoolm/LuaNode/LuaNode_Esp32/README.md

 ---------------------------------

 The firmware we built in the firmware directory is for test.
 You can flash it to your device to test LuaNode.
+The flash address for the firmware we provided is `0x1000`.